 Solder Mask has many functions; for example, it prevents solder from bridging between conductors and provides a permanent protective coating for the copper traces and protection against oxidation, avoiding short circuits.

-Exactly speaking, solder mask can also called “Protection Layer” of PCBs.
+Exactly speaking, a solder mask can also be called the “Protection Layer” of PCBs.
 Besides, the solder mask also has the following functional characteristics:

 - Cost-effective coating

 - For Aesthetics purpose

 - Various colors for choice to meet all kinds of customer’s needs

 What color of solder mask is used on the PCB?

 As you know, green is the most common color for solder mask, but there are many other colors available.
 Some colors JHYPCB also uses:

 - Matte Black